-- (1) A person who provides rights management information is entitled to the following rights and remedies. - (2) He has the same rights and remedies against a person who- - (a) removes or alters any electronic rights management information provided by him without his authority; or - (b) issues or makes available to the public, sells or lets for hire, imports into or exports from Hong Kong, broadcasts or includes in a cable programme service, without his authority, works or copies of works, performances, fixations of performances to which the electronic rights management information is attached knowing that the electronic rights management information has been removed or altered without his authority, as a copyright owner has in respect of an infringement of copyright.
+- (1) A person who provides rights management information is entitled to the following rights and remedies. - (2) He has the same rights and remedies against a person who- - (a) removes or alters any electronic rights management information provided by him without his authority; or - (b) issues or communicates to the public, sells or lets for hire, or imports into or exports from Hong Kong, without his authority, works or copies of works, performances, fixations of performances to which the electronic rights management information is attached knowing that the electronic rights management information has been removed or altered without his authority, (Amended 16 of 2022 s.
+109)

+as a copyright owner has in respect of an infringement of copyright.